abstract gray background

 • Do assign appropriate block size in the randomization schedule to ensure well-balanced treatment assignment and avoid the risk of unblinding.
 Too small of a block can increase the unblinding risk; however, too large of a block increases treatment imbalance, particularly in stratified schedules.

 • Don’t have too many stratification factors and associated levels compared to the number of subjects to be randomized in the clinical trial.
-Having too many stratification factors and levels not only increases the risk of treatment imbalance but also increases the risk of not having enough subjects in each stratification factor level to be able to determine statistical significance.
+Having too many stratification factors and levels not only increases the risk of treatment imbalance but also increases the risk of not having enough participants in each stratification factor level to be able to determine statistical significance during analysis.

-As randomization is a key foundation of an adequate and well-controlled clinical trial, it is important that it is performed in a manner that ensures no accidental, intentional or perceived bias and maintains the scientific integrity of the trial.
-The PPD™ clinical research business of Thermo Fisher Scientific continues to prioritize randomization in clinical trials to ensure accurate results in our research through these methods and others.
+As randomization in clinical trials is a key foundation of an adequate and well-controlled clinical trial, it is important that it is performed in a manner that ensures no accidental, intentional or perceived bias and maintains the scientific integrity of the trial.
+The PPD™ clinical research business of Thermo Fisher Scientific continues to prioritize clinical trial randomization to ensure accurate results in our research through these methods and others.